Crypto-APIs/Crypto_APIs_2.0_SDK_Java/docs/CreateSubscriptionsForApi.md

 <a name="newConfirmedTokensTransactionsAndEachConfirmation"></a>
 # **newConfirmedTokensTransactionsAndEachConfirmation**
-> NewConfirmedTokensTransactionsAndEachConfirmationResponse newConfirmedTokensTransactionsAndEachConfirmation(blockchain, network, context, newConfirmedTokensTransactionsAndEachConfirmationRequestBody)
+> NewConfirmedTokensTransactionsAndEachConfirmationR newConfirmedTokensTransactionsAndEachConfirmation(blockchain, network, context, newConfirmedTokensTransactionsAndEachConfirmationRB)

 New confirmed tokens transactions and each confirmation